He's a Dragon: Plot

 Touched by his earnestness, Mira talks with Arman and teaches him to live as a human.
 As they get to know one another, Arman and Mira fall in love although Mira is still afraid of the dragon.

 The island is bewitched so that only those who are loved by someone on the island can find it.
 As Mira slowly falls in love with Arman, the island is hidden from Igor, who searches futilely in a fog.
 Igor, who does not share his grandfather's bravery, tries to turn back.
 However, his helmsman reminds him of his oath and does not allow him to turn back less he dishonors his family name.

 Mira's fear of the dragon causes her to secretly prepare a boat in order to escape.
 Learning of her preparations, Arman doubts he will ever being able to control the dragon.
 He reveals the real reason why dragons had brought maidens to the island: they are burnt to death and from the ashes of each maiden, a new dragon was born.
 Arman tells Mira to leave to avoid this fate.

 Mira returns home after finding Igor's boat in the fog.
 In land, it is revealed that Yaroslava secretly loves Igor's honorable helmsman, and her father encourages her to follow her heart's desire.
 While preparing again for her wedding with Igor, Mira realizes that she loves Arman and leaves an infuriated Igor during the ceremony.
 Sitting on the boat, Mira sings the ritual song.
-Arman, meanwhile, is preparing to ending his life when he hears the song.
+Arman, meanwhile, is preparing to end his life when he hears the song.
 The dragon takes over, captures Mira and brings her to the island, intending to burn her.
 Mira does not show fear to the dragon and confesses her love for him.
 This allows Arman to finally control himself as a dragon.

 Years later, Mira and Arman are living together on the island with their daughter.
 Mira flies on her dragon-husband, who is no longer dangerous to her, and during the flight, Arman changes into his human form and the two share a kiss.